 These are the exact markers we use.
 We have been using the same set of markers for more than three years now.
 They can be a little spotty when they're first used for the day.
 If your dot markers are spotty, make sure to store them on their sides (not standing up vertically) and pounce them hard a few times to get the ink flowing.
 I like to use a scrap piece of cardboard from a box.

 To make the dot marker pages reusable, have your child cover the circles with pompoms, felt balls, or big buttons.
 If you really want to challenge and strengthen little fingers, have your child place the manipulative with a pair of tongs.
 Bamboo toast tongs work well.

-- 15mm Handmade Felt Wool Balls: These cute felt wool balls are handmade in Nepal with a careful touch that creates uniform poms in the 1.3-1.7cm range...
+- 15mm Handmade Felt Wool Balls: These rainbow felt wool balls are handmade in Nepal with a careful touch that creates uniform poms in the 1.3-1.7cm...

 - 40 Color Craft Assortment: With Glaciart One what you see is what you get, so unlike cheap options, you get the 40 colors shown in the pictures for a...

-- 120 Needle Felting Ready Poms: Crafters say the soft texture on these felt pom poms lets your needle travel easily making them great for core needle...
+- 120 Needle Felting Ready Poms: Crafters say the soft texture on these wool pom pom balls lets your needle travel easily making them great for core...